-Complete cockroach control in Reading, Woodley and Wokingham from a local pest control company
+Complete cockroach control in Reading and throughout Berkshire from a local pest control company

 Cockroaches are a serious health hazard and the frequency of infestation throughout the area from these insects is on the rise, cockroaches spread disease and cause allergies, if you have a problem with cockroaches anywhere in Berkshire then we have the solution for you.

 We think that we have cockroaches in our kitchen, what does a cockroach look like?

 There are three species of cockroach that we consider to be pests, a fourth; the garden cockroach is a recent arrival to the UK from the Mediterranean region and is a harmless garden insect which we should consider as similar as a threat status to the humble woodlouse.

 The three species of cockroach that are true pests are the American cockroach, the Oriental cockroach, and the Asian cockroach.
 There are some differences in size and colouration however they all have similar characteristics.

 Cockroaches have flat, oval shaped bodies with six legs that are covered in short spines and two long antennae, largely nocturnal they will be seen more in dark areas and at night.

 Click this link to visit the World Health Organisations information site on cockroaches.

 Effective, professional cockroach control from a local company

 Cockroaches spread disease by their very nature, they are scavengers feeding on rubbish and animal feces and they like to squeeze into tiny gaps where filth builds up, all of this matter contains bacteria and even fungus especially in environments with poor hygiene.
 Cockroaches also crawl through the drains and sewerage systems, emerging to transfer the contents onto work surfaces, containers and plates and any food stuff left lying out.